xpeppers/happiness-index-less/README.md

 AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY would be your personal credentials to the account `xpeppers-test`.
 Please ensure that you have all the necessary permission to create all of the resources.

 CLIENT_ID and CLIENT_SECRET are your Slack App credentials, which can be found in the application administration page under "Basic Information".
+Pr0tip: you can use staging app credentials by default and for running the tests, but be sure to export the correct ones before deploying to production.

 Run unit tests only: